abengtss-max/compliance-workshop/labs/lab-03-ai-compliance-assistant.md

 - [ ] Azure subscription with **AI services access** and sufficient quota for GPT-4o
 - [ ] **Owner or Contributor** permissions in the target subscription
-- [ ] Access to the **Contoso Azure Compliance and Security Report.pdf** file in repository assets
+- [ ] Download the **Contoso Azure Compliance and Security Report.pdf** file (link provided below)
 - [ ] Basic understanding of AI/ML concepts (helpful but not required)
 - [ ] Completed Labs 1 and 2 for context (recommended)

 ## 🗂️ Required Files

-Ensure you have access to this file in your repository:
+Download this file to your desktop before starting the lab:
-- `assets/Contoso Azure Compliance and Security Report.pdf`
+- **[Contoso Azure Compliance and Security Report.pdf](https://github.com/abengtss-max/compliance-workshop/raw/main/assets/Contoso%20Azure%20Compliance%20and%20Security%20Report.pdf)** - Sample compliance assessment report for RAG functionality

 ---